syedaffanhamdani/cs-jokes/ReadMe.md

 Java.

+# Trip down the memory lane
+I went to a street where the houses were numbered 8k, 16k, 32k, 64k, 128k, 256k and 512k.
+It was a trip down Memory Lane.

 # Boolean
 The best thing about a boolean is even if you are wrong, you are only off by a bit.